FoxZOolm/astas/README.md

 #--- LICENCES ---
-(A) RULEZ (no gov usage)
+(A) RULEZ (no GOV usage, include EDU)
 CC BY SA NC

-(C)SJFN@ by foxz at free.fr
+(C)SJFN@ by foxz at free. fr

 you can only use this mod in a "gratuit" server
+(or free-donation server)
-with donation but without pay-to-win (all form inclued voting gift)
+no pay-to-win (all form inclued voting gift)
 you can only speak about this mod on a "spam"-free webpage
 (or a discret 1/8 screen "spam", < 1Ko, no sound, non scam, non X, non gov)

-I don't make money with...
-dont make money with too...
-or share it with your "user" or why not ? with me...
-(but I cost a lot)

-if u follow this rules, dont ask me... but I'm always happy to receive a email (or PM)...

-except millions dollars : no exception.. don't ask !
+I'm always happy to receive a email (or PM)... but if u follow this rules, dont ask me... except millions dollars : no exception.. don't ask !
 ----------------